|

 cores as possible on one chip and to lower power consumption.
 One

-approach followed by leading constructors such as
+approach followed by leading constructors such as and

 As powerful as multicore architectures may be, this technology also comes with its drawbacks.
 Besides the increased development cost of parallel algorithms, the main disadvantage is that the high degree of concurrency allowed by multicore architecture often constitutes an overkill.
 Indeed, many computationally intensive tasks ultimately boil down to classical mathematical building blocks such as matrix multiplication or fast Fourier transforms (FFTs).